-If you have submitted your notes for repurchase upon a fundamental change, you may only convert your notes if you withdraw your repurchase notice prior to the fundamental change repurchase date, as described below under "Repurchase of Notes at the Option of the Holder - Repurchase At Your Option upon a Fundamental Change."
+If you have submitted your notes for repurchase upon a fundamental change or for repurchase on a repurchase date as provided below under "Repurchase of Notes at the Option of the Holder-Repurchase At Your Option on Specified Dates," you may only convert your notes if you withdraw your repurchase notice prior to the applicable repurchase date, as described below under "Repurchase of Notes at the Option of the Holder."
 If your notes are submitted for repurchase upon a fundamental change, your right to withdraw your repurchase notice and convert the notes that are subject to purchase will terminate at the close of business on the business day immediately preceding such purchase date.